StefanSrnjakov/LostAndFound/README.md

 **LostAndFound** is a full-stack application designed to manage and report lost and found items.
 The project is divided into two main components:

 - **LostAndFoundApi** - The backend, handling data storage, processing, and API endpoints.
-- **LostAndFoundClient1** - The frontend client, providing the user interface.
+- **LostAndFoundClient** - The frontend client, providing the user interface.

 This project uses Node.js with Express for the backend and React for the frontend.
 Both sections have their own environment variables and dependencies, as well as a dedicated folder for standalone scripts.

-Ensure your .env files in both LostAndFoundApi and LostAndFoundClient1 directories have the necessary keys and values.You can also create your own database to not rely on our cluster.
+Ensure your .env files in both LostAndFoundApi and LostAndFoundClient directories have the necessary keys and values.You can also create your own database to not rely on our cluster.

 ---
 ## Installation and Setup